 - To lengthen teeth or improve a “gummy smile”

-Dr. Snyder is one of the few Bluffton area dentists to offer same day dental crowns thanks to an innovative technology called E4D.
-Using sophisticated CAD/CAM technology, Dr. Snyder can design, fabricate and place a ceramic tooth crown in one day.
+Dr. Hendricks is one of the few Bluffton area dentists to offer same day dental crowns thanks to an innovative technology called E4D.
+Using sophisticated CAD/CAM technology, Dr. Hendricks can design, fabricate and place a ceramic tooth crown in one day.

 About Dental Bridges